powsybl/powsybl.github.io/pages/documentation/simulation/flowdecomposition/index.md

 decomposition methodology.

 Current implementation of the algorithm is based on a XnecProvider interface.
 This interface should provide XNECs in the base case.
-Basic implementations of this interface are a available:
+Basic implementations of this interface are available:
 - Set of all branches.
 - Set of branches selected by IDs.
 - Set of all interconnections on the network (i.e. branches which have different country attribute in their source and destination substation).